 Edward Major II

 Ed Major II has been around the PVGP nearly his entire life.
 It’s only natural that Edward’s photography skills would mix with vintage racing.
 His father, a founding member of the Western Pennsylvania Triumph Association, is an integral part of helping WPTA host British Car Day every year in conjunction with the PVGP.
 Edward has a passion for everything sports photography related and vintage cars are no exception.
-Working as structural engineering by day, he brings an engineer’s point of view and a unique attention to detail to his photos.
+Working as structural engineering by day, he brings an engineer’s point of view and unique attention to detail to his photos.
 Learn more by visiting his website or by contacting him by email.